How to Dispose of Soil Properly (Without Getting Fined)

 1. Clean Topsoil

-• What it looks like: Dark, rich soil with earthworms and organic matter
+• What it is: Dark, rich soil with organic matter (worms, roots, compost).

 3. Contaminated Soil